How a Golf Tournament Gave a Little More Horsepower to the Special Needs Community

 Riverside Ranch has held several fundraisers, but none as successful as its charity golf tournament, which was organized on the GolfStatus platform in both 2021 and 2022.
 “When I started thinking through how to best raise operating funds, I realized that even with Covid, the golf course never closed,” Sarah said.

 The First Annual Riverside Ranch Charity Golf Tournament raised $27,000 for general support.
-The Dormie Network Foundation was delighted to offer a stay-and-play package for auction, which sold for $2,000 during the 2022 event (beating its $1,700 bid in 2021).
+Dormie Network Foundation was delighted to offer a stay-and-play package for auction, which sold for $2,000 during the 2022 event (beating its $1,700 bid in 2021).
 The Ranch’s 2022 charity tournament raised $23,000 in total, which will go toward acquiring a third horse for therapeutic riding.

 “It was a great success,” said Sarah, who mentioned she has already received interest for next year’s event.